Vist233/infinity-agents/README.md

 # Infinity Agents

-An AI agent for excuting code and paper summary.
+An AI agent for paper searching and summarization.

 ## Table of Contents